 Tamara has filmed in over 20 countries around the globe.
 She worked in London for three years where she received many directing roles from brands and advertising agencies, including Tropicana, Jameson, Chevrolet and Lowe & Partners to non-profits such as Akshaya Patra and the LA Museum of the Holocaust.
 She has won multiple competitions for commercial spots she directed, which brought her to Cannes Lions Awards two consecutive years (2011, 2012).
 Tamara graduated in film production from the School of Cinematic Arts at USC.

-Tamara has directed and story produced episodes of documentary series.
-She directed the "Women of The Ice" episode for Hallmark/ Feeln's series Wonder Women and story produced the "Virgilio" episode of Netflix's series Chef's Table, to be released in 2017.
+Tamara has directed and story produced multiple episodes of documentary series.
+She directed the "Women of The Ice" episode for Daytime Emmy Winning series Wonder Women.
+She is story producer on 3 episodes of Netflix's Chef's Table.
+Episodes “Virgilio,” “Albert” & “Bo”.
 She also has directed episodes for social media celebrity Alison Teal & Alison's Adventures.